 Want some active listening techniques you can use in your coaching session?
 When coaching it is important to listen to your client, as well as letting your client know that you are really listening to them.
 This will help build rapport and help your client feel more at ease.
-Allowing the client space, confidence and freedom to open up, is a mark of ICF coaching.
+Allowing the client space, confidence and freedom to open up, is a mark of a good coach.
+To be an effective listener, one has to be an active listener.

 Verbal active listening techniques.